singhsupriya2819/anonos/DeployDoc.md

        i.
 The recommended EC2 instance type is t3x.large.

-       ii.
-Select a key pair that will be used to authenticate against the backup appliance.
+       ii.Select a key pair that will be used to authenticate against the backup appliance.

     For a key pair to be displayed in the Key pair for Data Embassy Offer, it must be created in the Amazon EC2 console.
-To learn how to create key pairs, see AWS         Documentation.
+To learn how to create key pairs, refer to AWS         Documentation: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html

        ![image.](Media/img-9.png)